photoshopdan/ImCtrl/README.md

 # ImCtrl
+WORK IN PROGRESS.
 An image viewer app, optimised for use with a gamepad.

 ## Getting started
 If you just want to use the app, a pre-built executable will soon be provided in [Releases](https://github.com/photoshopdan/ImCtrl/releases).
 Alternatively you can build it yourself, as shown below.